sidinfinity/SecurityCamera2/index.md

 # Third Milestone

 For the final milestone, I finished the Security Camera!
 How it works is that when a face is detected, It will play a sound, send a notification on my phone, and also save the image of the face locally on my computer.
 To make sure that I doesn't spam messages/notifications I only did this once every 10 seconds.
+To detect the face I used my old code that loads in a model and then runs each frame on the model.
+To send messages to my phone, I used twilio which is a python module that allows you to send messages with an api call.

 # Second Milestone